riser-platform/riser/README.md

 > Note: We are not currently accepting PRs.
 As the project matures this section will contain more details.

-### Assets

-If you change anything in the `assets` folder, you must run `make generate` to statically bundle them inside the riser binary.

 ### E2E Tests using Kind

 #### Prequisites